 It witnessed the birth of rationing, civil defence and land girls, and many roots of modern life, such as family allowance, the sugar beet industry and the Women’s Institute.

-I am an accredited Green Badge Guide and Chairman of the Bury St Edmunds Association of Registered Tour Guides.
-I have taught adult education evening classes for many years and talked widely to local groups and societies.
+I am an accredited Green Badge Guide and Chair of the Bury St Edmunds Association of Registered Tour Guides.
+I have taught adult education evening classes for many years and spoken widely to local groups and societies.

 I am a Member of the Chartered Institute for Archaeologists and a Fellow of the Society of Antiquaries.
-Although retired from professional archaeology, I remain a Trustee of West Stow Anglo-Saxon Village Trust and chair the Editorial Board of East Anglian Archaeology.
+Although retired from professional archaeology, I remain a Trustee of West Stow Anglo-Saxon Village Trust.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: